L-Show9292/Github-Workshop/README.md

 ### First commit
 - Write something here:
+Something is happening inside of here, it's getting hot in here

 * You can open the repo by going to repository and then open in explorer.
 (Can also press Ctrl+Shift+A to open in text editor)
 * Open the readme.md